F-Stack/f-stack/dpdk/doc/guides/prog_guide/event_ethernet_rx_adapter.rst

-For SW based packet transfers, i.e., when the ``RTE_EVENT_ETH_RX_ADAPTER_CAP_INTERNAL_PORT`` is not set in the adapter's capabilities flags for a particular ethernet device, the service function temporarily enqueues mbufs to an event buffer before batch enqueueing these to the event device.
-If the buffer fills up, the service function stops dequeueing packets from the ethernet device.
+For SW based packet transfers, i.e., when the ``RTE_EVENT_ETH_RX_ADAPTER_CAP_INTERNAL_PORT`` is not set in the adapter's capabilities flags for a particular ethernet device, the service function temporarily enqueues mbufs to an event buffer before batch enqueuing these to the event device.
+If the buffer fills up, the service function stops dequeuing packets from the ethernet device.
 The application may want to monitor the buffer fill level and instruct the service function to selectively enqueue packets to the event device.
 The application may also use some other criteria to decide which packets should enter the event device even when